 Dr. Salvatore Stolfo is a people-person.
 And that makes him unique in a field where folks focus on making machines.
 As professor of Artificial Intelligence at Columbia University since 1979, Dr. Stolfo has spent a career figuring out how people think and how to make computers and systems think like people.
 Early in his career he realized that the best technology adapts to how humans work, not the other way around.
 Dr. Stolfo has been granted over 47 patents and has published over 230 papers and books in the areas of parallel computing, AI knowledge-based systems, data mining, computer security and intrusion detection systems.
 His research has been supported by numerous government agencies, including DARPA, NSF, ONR, NSA, CIA, IARPA, AFOSR, ARO, NIST, and DHS.

-Erin Ehsani is the Director of both Product Management and Business Development at Allure.
+Erin Ehsani is the Director of Marketing at Allure.
 A veteran of startups in publishing and technology, Erin has worked on both sides of creative and strategy to craft authentic stories for products and people.
 A storyteller at heart, Erin specializes in creating meaningful experiences for the audience, whether a reader or end-user.
 After years of teaching writing at Columbia University, Erin applies the same philosophy of teaching to her work with the scientists of Allure: make research live outside the lab, beyond journals and into the lives of people who can use good information.
 She believes creativity begins with the permission to fail.